In-Memory-Ceremony-hug

 Does VVMF provide transportation to and from the induction ceremony?

-Yes, VVMF provides buses to and from the host hotel and induction ceremony site.
-Attendees will be asked to RSVP for these buses to ensure VVMF rents enough for everyone wishing to utilize them.
-If you are not staying at the host hotel you may still take the VVMF provided buses to and from the induction ceremony site, but you will have to provide your own transportation to and from the host hotel.
-The RSVP will open closer to the 2024 ceremony date.
+Yes, VVMF provides buses to and from the headquarters hotel and induction ceremony site.
+Attendees will be asked to RSVP as part of the ceremony RSVP for these buses to ensure VVMF rents enough for everyone wishing to utilize them.
+If you are not staying at the headquarters hotel you may still take the VVMF provided buses to and from the induction ceremony site, but you will have to provide your own transportation to and from the headquarters hotel.

 Is there parking available at the induction ceremony?